turingschool/lesson_plans/ruby_01-object_oriented_programming_with_ruby/stacks_methods_and_program_flow.markdown

 ### Ruby's `Binding` Class

+The role of managing local scope and variable lookup is partly managed by ruby's `Binding` class.
+What is a binding?

+* `Binding` is a class
 * `Binding` is ruby's abstraction around local scopes within programs
 * `Binding` unifys 2 key ideas: `local_variables` and a `self` reference
+* We can retrieve the current one using the special `binding` method

 Try the following examples in pry.
-We're going to illustrate 3 poitns:
+We're going to illustrate 3 points:

-* `Binding` is a class and we can retrieve the current one using the special `binding` method
 * `binding` stores local variables
 * `binding` can evaluate values within its context using `eval`
 * `binding` stores a reference to the current `self` context